dimcookies/internal-bet-game/README.md

 * Download matches, add in classpath (resources) and fix GameInitializer to import them in database  (dto is based on api v1 response from http://api.football-data. org/v2/competitions/2001/matches?status=SCHEDULED)
-* Need to import odds some days before each round starts
 * Create deadlines in database based on tournament schedule (current days and allowed days for betting.
 Use array for multiple values, empty deadline message does not show bets in gui)
   * "currentMatchDays": "1,2,3", "allowedMatchDays": "1,2,3", "betDeadlineText": "date text"